shreyas-khandare/first.demo/README.md

 # first.demo
-this is my first git hub project
+this is my first git repositary
+Author-shreyas khandare